 There's a 10 hour time limit for the two shorter routes (you have to be back by 5pm).

 The Mallorca 312 time limit rules are quite strict.
-The 2020 rules state that there are intermediate "elimination control points" which you have to pass through by a certain time, regardless of what time you start the race.
+The 2021 rules state that there are intermediate "elimination control points" which you have to pass through by a certain time, regardless of what time you cross the starting arch.

 The rules go on to say: "Participants who do not arrive as such checkpoints on time must leave the race on a mandatory basis, by using the assistance bus, or, if he/she is excluded from the race, and becomes a regular user of the public road system under his/her responsibility.
 Excluded participants will not receive any type of assistance from the organization if he/she decides to continue on their bike.
 For this reason, excluded participants must hand in their bicycle bib, abandon the race, or if possible, and in the case of the Mallorca 225 and the Mallorca 312races, continue the Mallorca 167 race, or in the case of the Mallorca 312 race, continue the Mallorca 225 race."